Ffocws

 -

-Population estimates for the UK, England and Wales, Scotland and Northern Ireland: mid-2019
+Population estimates for the UK, England, Wales, Scotland and Northern Ireland: mid-2023

-National and subnational mid-year population estimates for the UK and its constituent countries by administrative area, age and sex.
+National mid-year population estimates for the UK and its constituent countries, by age and sex.

 -

-Population estimates by output areas, electoral, health and other geographies, England and Wales: mid-2019
+Population estimates by output areas, electoral, health and other geographies, England and Wales: rebased mid-2012 to mid-2020

 National population estimates broken down into small geographical areas (Super Output Areas, health geographies, electoral wards, Parliamentary constituencies and National Parks).